solana-program/token-wrap/README.md

     * Wrapped tokens are burned from the user's wrapped token account.
     * An equivalent amount of unwrapped tokens is transferred from the escrow account to the user's unwrapped token account.

+4. **`CloseStuckEscrow`:** This operation handles an edge case with re-creating a mint with the MintCloseAuthority extension.

+    * The escrow ATA can get "stuck" when an unwrapped mint with a close authority is closed and then a new mint is created at the same address but with different extensions, leaving the escrow ATA (Associated Token Account) in an incompatible state.
+    * The instruction closes the old escrow ATA and returns the lamports to a specified destination account.
+    * This operation will only succeed if the current escrow has zero balance and has different extensions than the mint.
+    * After closing the stuck escrow, the client is responsible for recreating the ATA with the correct extensions.

 The 1:1 relationship between wrapped and unwrapped tokens is maintained through the escrow mechanism, ensuring that wrapped tokens are always fully backed by their unwrapped counterparts.